BRCAChallenge/brca-exchange/website/content/help.md

 # Searching

 To search just start typing a variant in the search box and it will auto complete.
-Variants are identified using [HGVS nomenclature](http://varnomen.hgvs.org/), a standard created by the Human Genome Variation Society.
+Variants are identified using <a href="http://varnomen.hgvs.org/" target="_blank" rel="noopener">HGVS nomenclature</a>, a standard created by the Human Genome Variation Society.
 Most genetic test results are reported in HGVS nomenclature.
 This nomenclature describes a variant by indicating (1): a reference sequence, (2): what kind of sequence it is (genomic, coding DNA or protein), (3): the position of the variant in relation this reference sequence, and (4): the nucleotide or protein differences between the variant and the reference sequence.
 For example, _NM_007294.3:c.5053A>G_ indicates a variant relative to reference sequence _NM_007294.3_, which is a coding DNA reference sequence (as indicated by _c_), that the variant is in position 5053, and that it involves changing an _A_ to a _G_.

 # Understanding the data

 #### Gene

-The Gene column displays the name of the gene on which the variant was found, as named by [HGNC](http://www.genenames.org/).
+The Gene column displays the name of the gene on which the variant was found, as named by <a href="http://www.genenames.org/" target="_blank" rel="noopener">HGNC</a>.
 This will be either _BRCA1_ or _BRCA2_.